st7ma784/PGDTest/README.md

 From these graphs, we can see that PGNs that disrupt the labels of CLIP do not actually challenge CLIP's ability to understand and cluster inputs, and over a large enough sample space, the clusters between clean and attacked images are likely to be homogenous.

-To show the difference between these approaches, we insert linear regression probes after CLIP inference.
+To show the difference between the outcomes, we insert linear regression probes after CLIP inference.
 The expectations of which is as follows :

 These graphs show that a. the stock clip remains unchanged throughout training
                        b. the stock clip is increasingly vulnerable to the attacked images.